mongodb/mongo-c-driver/doc/mongoc_gridfs_file_opt_t.rst

 Description
 -----------

-This structure contains options that can be set on a :symbol:`mongoc_gridfs_file_t <mongoc_gridfs_file_t>`.
+This structure contains options that can be set on a :symbol:`mongoc_gridfs_file_t`.
 It can be used by various functions when creating a new gridfs file.

 .. only:: html